-Raiders facing backlash for 'I can breathe' tweet after Derek Chauvin found guilty in George Floyd's death
+Raiders' Mark Davis defends 'I can breathe' tweet after Derek Chauvin found guilty in George Floyd's death

-Chauvin, 45, was charged with second-degree unintentional murder, third-degree murder and second-degree manslaughter
+Davis said that the wording came from Floyd's brother, Philonise, who said 'Today, we are able to breathe again'

-Ex-Minneapolis police officer Derek Chauvin was found guilty on all three charges in the May 2020 death of George Floyd, a panel of jurors announced on Tuesday.
+Las Vegas Raiders owner Mark Davis defended the team's social media post after facing backlash for using what appeared to be a poor choice of words.

-The decision inspired athletes across the country to voice their opinions in response to the news after months of protesting and calls for an end to police brutality and systemic racism.
+The Raiders tweeted out "I can breathe" after ex-Minneapolis police officer Derek Chauvin was found guilty on all three charges in the May 2020 death of George Floyd.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 Floyd, a 46-year-old Black man, died on May 25, 2020, after Chauvin held his knee against his upper body for nine minutes and 29 seconds, as a handcuffed Floyd repeatedly said that he could not breathe.
-So, the Raiders using "I can breathe" turned out to be a complete failure.
+So, the Raiders using "I can breathe" appeared to be taken out of context.

-Here were some of the reactions to the infamous tweet.
+Here were some of the original reactions to the tweet.

 Other athletes and professional sports organizations voiced their thoughts on the situation, including the NFL.